-In accordance with SFFAS 5, Accounting for Liabilities of the Federal Government, as amended by SFFAS 12, Recognition of Contingent Liabilities Arising from Litigation, an assessment is made as to whether the likelihood of an unfavorable outcome is considered probable, reasonably possible, or remote.
+In accordance with SFFAS 5: Accounting for Liabilities of the Federal Government, as amended by SFFAS 12: Recognition of Contingent Liabilities Arising from Litigation, an assessment is made as to whether the likelihood of an unfavorable outcome is considered probable, reasonably possible, or remote.
 USSOCOM would accrue contingent liabilities for material contingencies where an unfavorable outcome is considered probable, and the amount of potential loss is measurable.
 The estimated liability may be a specific amount or a range of amounts.
-If some amount within the range is a better estimate than any other amount within the range, the amount recognized, and the range is disclosed.
-If no amount within the range is a better estimate than any other amount, the minimum amount in the range is recognized.
-No amounts have been accrued for contingencies where the likelihood of an unfavorable outcome is less than probable, where the amount or range of potential loss cannot be estimated due to a lack of sufficient information, or for immaterial contingencies.
+If some amount within the range is a better estimate than any other amount within the range is disclosed.
+If no amount within the range is a better estimate than any other amounts have been accrued for contingencies where the likelihood of an unfavorable outcome is less than probable, where the amount or range of potential loss cannot be estimated due to a lack of sufficient information, or for immaterial contingencies.
 Any presented amounts accrued for legal contingent liabilities would be included within the contingent liabilities amount reported in Note 15, Other Liabilities.